mikavir/rx-decode/TESTING.md

 **JS confetti undefined**

-As js-confetti was implemented using a cdn, It was not being recognised by Jest testing and was interrupting it from testing.
+Since [js-confetti](https://www.npmjs.com/package/js-confetti) was implemented using a CDN, Jest testing failed to recognize it, causing interruptions during testing.

 ![screenshot](documentation/tests/jest-test-error1.png)

 - To fix this, I have searched online on "How to get jest to ignore a function".
 [CodeWithHugo](https://codewithhugo.com/jest-exclude-coverage/) explains that it can be done with an ignore line.
 Although, I understand that this should not be used all the time as all code should be tested.
-However, as js confetti is an external function, I found it appropriate for this case.
+However, as `new JSConfetti()` is an external function, I found it appropriate for this case.
 Please see below my implementation:

     ```
     function ignoreLine() {